lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture5.md

 ### The keyword `this`
 * Within the body of a (nonstatic) method, `this` always refers to the instance upon which the method was invoked.
+* Use to differentiate between local and instance variables
+* Use to reference the instance
+* Use to call constructors

 ### Modifiers